pashupati123/OOPS-Project/README.md

 2) To start the game one must press <Enter> key.

-3) Once the game is started use the <left>,<right> and <down> arrow keys to move the piece of puyos in the relative direction.
+3) Once the game is started use the <left>,<right> and <down> arrow keys to move the piece of sphere in the relative direction.

 4) pressing the <up> arrow key rotates the piece in clock wise direction by 90 degrees.